 Publish With Us

-The University of Regina Press publishes scholarly books in the humanities, social sciences and literary arts on a wide range of subjects covering Indigenous themes, Canadian history, political topics, environmental topics,social justice, gender/sexuality and Indigenous issues.
+The University of Regina Press publishes scholarly and trade books in the humanities, social sciences and literary arts on a wide range of subjects covering Indigenous themes, Canadian history, political topics, environmental topics, social justice, and gender/sexuality.

 The Oskana Series in Poetry and Poetics publishes contemporary poetry and essays on poetry's cultural role.
 The series is still expanding and open to all genres of poetry.

-We do not publish fiction, nor cookbooks.
+We do not publish fiction, nor children's picture books.
 We will not consider manuscripts that are being considered by another publisher.

 Submitting a Proposal